I tested 6 Tidio AI alternatives to find the best for scaling support in 2026

 1. eesel AI

 Description: eesel AI isn't another helpdesk that makes you move everything over.
 It's an AI layer that just plugs into the tools you already have.
-You connect it to your helpdesk (like Zendesk, Freshdesk, or Intercom), point it at all your knowledge sources, and it starts automating things almost immediately.
+You connect it to your helpdesk (like Gorgias, Zendesk, or Freshdesk), point it at all your knowledge sources, and it starts automating things almost immediately.

 Why it's a great Tidio alternative: